naomi-clyde51/naomi-clyde51/README.md

 - 👋 Hi, I’m @naomi-clyde51
-- 👀 I’m interested in programming and creating fanart
+- 👀 I’m interested in programming and creating 2D graphic art
-- 🌱 I’m currently learning Python and Web development
+- 🌱 I’m currently learning Front-End Web development
-- 💞️ I’m looking to collaborate on nothing at this time - still need to learn more
+- 💞️ I’m looking to collaborate at this time
 - 📫 How to reach me ... naomi.clyde51@gmail.com or Discord !

 <!---